-Program Credential Tuition per Payment Period Total Tuition Medical Massage Therapy - 750 clock hours (Nashville, TN campus only) Diploma 1 st payment, 500 clock hours: \$6,500.00 2 nd payment, 250 clock \$13,000 hours: \$6,500.00 Medical Massage Therapy - 750 clock hours (Columbus, OH campus only) Diploma 1 st payment, 505 clock hours: \$6,500.00 \$13,000.00 2 nd payment, 245 clock hours: \$6,500.00

-Term charges are the comprehensive costs except for certain fees that may not apply to every student.
-Examples include, but are not limited to, proficiency exam fees, transcript fees, returned check fees, photocopy fees, unreturned test book fees, and facsimile fees.
-If the student withdraws from the College, all balances owed to the College are immediately due and payable, including any financial assistance funds that have not been received by the College.
+Program Credential Tuition per Payment Period Total Tuition Medical Massage Therapy - 750 clock hours (Nashville, TN campus only) Diploma 1 st payment, 500 clock hours: \$6,500.00 \$13,000 2 nd payment, 250 clock hours: \$6,500.00 Medical Massage Therapy - 750 clock hours (Columbus, OH campus only) Diploma 1 st payment, 505 clock hours: \$6,500.00 \$13,000.00 2 nd payment, 245 clock hours: \$6,500.00 all balances owed to the College are immediately due and payable, including any financial assistance funds that have not been received by the College.
 Any balances not paid on time are subject to late charges, collection costs, and attorney's fees.
 Any financial assistance the student receives will be applied to the charges for the term in which the financial assistance is received, and any overpayment will be applied to the next term's charges or in accordance to regulatory requirements.
 The student is expected to pay in full, before commencement of classes, including all charges for any courses retaken due to a failing grade.